 Does receiving a game for free affect your review of a game?

 Not even a little.
 They want coverage of their games, I want games to cover.
-Even a negative review still gets eyes on their title.
+Even a negative review still gets eyes on the title.

 You aren’t afraid of being blacklisted for a bad review?

 Why would I be?
-If one company refuses to send me future games for review because I gave one a negative verdict, there are countless other game developers and publishers I can reach out and speak to about covering their titles.
-There are more than I could ever attempt to play and review alone.
+If one company refuses to send me future games to review because I gave one a negative verdict, countless other game developers and publishers exist that I can reach out to about covering their titles.
+There are more games than I could ever attempt to play and review alone.
 Losing a couple is not going to hurt me in any way.
-And besides, when I started this website, I was on my own and had to buy every game I reviewed in the first place.
+Besides, when I started this website, I was on my own, and had to buy every game I reviewed in the first place.

-Then that’s what I’ll do, and its what I do now when I don’t receive a requested key in the first place.
+Then that’s what I’ll do, and it’s what I do now when I don’t receive a requested key in the first place.
 If my readers value my opinion enough to read my work.
 They probably don’t mind waiting a little bit on what I have to say.
-And if they can’t, my opinion was unlikely to affect their purchase decision in any way.
+If they can’t wait, my opinion was unlikely to affect their purchase decision anyway.

-But you have more positive reviews than negative ones, are you lying?
+But you have more positive scoring reviews than negative ones, are you lying?

-How can we support you and other independent gaming journalists?
+How can we support you and other independent game critics?

-Read what we write, share our work with other people on your social media or even Reddit.
+Read what we write, share our work with other people on your social media, or even Reddit.
 The most important thing is that we are seen and heard.
 Otherwise, we might as well be writing a diary.
 I also usually leave a Kofi button on my articles, every little bit helps.
 I have a Nexus Creator Store where you can buy games and support me too!

 I’m a game developer, would you cover my game?

 I can’t say without looking at the game.
-But by all means, email me or shoot me a message on Twitter I will gladly take a look at an overview, store page or video of your game and let you know if it is something I’m interested in covering!
+But by all means, email me or shoot me a message on Twitter.
+I will gladly take a look at an overview, store page or video of your game and let you know if it is something I’m interested in covering!
 Please do not send me game keys without contacting me first!
 If you do, I’m under no obligation to provide a review!